-McGovern Hurley LLP billed Troilus \$nil in the fiscal year ended July 31, 2022 for other fees.
+McGovern Hurley LLP billed Troilus \$nil in the fiscal year ended July 31, 2022 for other fees

-McGovern Hurley LLP billed Troilus \$68,340 in the fiscal year ended July 31, 2021 for other fees in relation to the December 2020 and June 2021 Offerings.
+McGovern Hurley LLP billed Troilus \$30,095 in the fiscal year ended July 31, 2023 for other fees.

 PROMOTERS

 To the best of the Corporation's knowledge, no person is a promoter of the Corporation, or has been a promoter of the Corporation within the two most recently completed financial years or during the current financial year preceding the date of this AIF.